 CBD oil is simply a concentrated mixture of plants that have low THC.
 There are a few ways to extract it, which we’re about to cover.

-Typically speaking, there are three ways to get CBD from the marijuana plant.
+Typically speaking, there are three ways to get HEMP from the marijuana plant.
 Here’s a brief overview of each process.

 Carrier Oil Extraction

 So why is all of this effort put into developing the oil?
 How does it benefit patients?
-Here is a brief overview of what CBD oil is being used for.
+Here is a brief overview of what HEMP oil is being used for.

 - Calms the Nerves: this helps with anxiety and other stress-related issues

 - Anti-Inflammatory: many ailments are a direct result of inflammation somewhere in the body.
-CBD oil helps combat this problem
+HEMP oil helps combat this problem

-- Nausea Relief: CBD oil is ideal for cancer patients who would otherwise not eat due to treatments
+- Nausea Relief: HEMP oil is ideal for cancer patients who would otherwise not eat due to treatments

 - Seizure Relief: the oil has proven effects to reduce or eliminate seizures from affected individuals, including children